Datura-ai/smart-scrape/docs/running_a_validator.md

 ```

 # Conclusion
-Following these steps, you should have a Bittensor node running smoothly using the smart-scrape repository.
-Regularly monitor your process and consult the [Bittensor documentation](https://github.com/opentensor/smart-scrape/docs/) for further assistance.
+Following these steps, you should have a Bittensor node running smoothly using the desearch repository.
+Regularly monitor your process and consult the [Bittensor documentation](https://github.com/opentensor/desearch/docs/) for further assistance.

 > Note: Ensure at least >50GB free disk space for wandb logs.